-Subsidized Stafford Loans disbursed on or after July 1 2006 but before July 1, 2012 bear interest at progressively lowered rates described below.
-Subsidized Stafford Loans made on or after July 1, 2008 but before July 1, 2008 bear interest at a rate equal to 6.80% per annum.
+Subsidized Stafford Loans disbursed on or after July 1, 2006 and before July 1, 2010 bear interest at progressively lowered rates described below.
+Subsidized Stafford Loans made on or after July 1, 2006 but before July 1, 2008 bear interest at a rate equal to 6.80% per annum.
 Subsidized Stafford Loans made on or after July 1, 2008 but before July 1, 2009 bear interest at a rate equal to 6.00% per annum.
-Subsidized Stafford Loans made on or after July 1, 2010 will bear interest at a rate equal to 5.60% per annum.
-Subsidized Stafford Loans made on or after July 1, 2010 but before July 1, 2011 will bear interest at a rate equal to 4.50% per annum.
-Subsidized Stafford Loans made on or after July 1, 2011 but before July 1, 2012 will bear interest at a rate equal to 3.40% per annum.
-Subsidized Stafford Loans made on or after July 1, 2012 revert to a 6.80% per annum fixed rate.
+Subsidized Stafford Loans made on or after July 1, 2009 but before July 1, 2010 bear interest at a rate equal to 5.60% per annum.

-Unsubsidized Stafford Loans made on or after July 1, 2006 bear interest at a rate equal to 6.80% per annum.
+Unsubsidized Stafford Loans made on or after July 1, 2006 and before July 1, 2010 bear interest at a rate equal to 6.80% per annum.

 PLUS Loans.
 PLUS Loans made on or after October 1, 1998 but before July 1, 2006 bear interest at a rate equivalent to the 91-day T-Bill rate plus 3.10%, with a maximum rate of 9.00%.
 The rate is adjusted annually on July 1.
-PLUS Loans made on or after July 1, 2006 bear interest at a rate equal to 8.50% per annum.
+PLUS Loans made on or after July 1, 2006 and before July 1, 2010 bear interest at a rate equal to 8.50% per annum.

 Consolidation Loans.
-Consolidation Loans for which the application was received by an eligible lender on or after October 1, 1998 bear interest at a fixed rate equal to the lesser of (a) the weighted average of the interest rates on the loans consolidated, rounded upward to the nearest one-eighth of 1.00% or (b) 8.25%.
+Consolidation Loans for which the application was received by an eligible lender on or after October 1, 1998 and that was disbursed before July 1, 2010 bear interest at a fixed rate equal to the lesser of (a) the weighted average of the interest rates on the loans consolidated, rounded upward to the nearest one-eighth of 1.00% or (b) 8.25%.

-Servicemembers Civil Relief Act of 1940 - 6.00% Interest Rate Limitation.
+Servicemembers Civil Relief Act - 6.00% Interest Rate Limitation.
 As of August 14, 2008, FFELP Loans incurred by a servicemember, or by a servicemember and the servicemember's spouse jointly, before the servicemember enters military service may not bear interest at a rate in excess of 6.00% during the period of military service.
 It is not clear at this time, however, if this interest rate limitation applies to a servicemember's already existing student loans or only to new student loans incurred by the servicemember on or after August 14, 2008 but prior to the servicemember's military service.